microsoft/ts-gyb/README.md

 }
 ```

 ts-codegen only handles method members like `methodName(): ReturnType;`.
 If a method needs to take in parameters, it must define one object argument.
-The type of the object can either be an interface or an object literal.
+The type of this object can either be an interface or an object literal.
 For more information on how to write interfaces for ts-codegen, please refer to [TypeScript Interface Guide](documentation/interface-guide.md).

 ### 2. Provide templates